In this post

 Place of service and modifiers

-The Telemedicine in the time of COVID-19 article provides additional information about the changes in effect during the public health emergency.
+The Telemedicine in the time of COVID-19 article provides additional information about the changes that were effect during the public health emergency.

 Want unlimited access to CodingIntel's online library?